qsideinstitute/federal-criminal-sentencing/master.md

     ## 14  2019
     ## 15  2020

 Excellent.
-So we have years from 2006 to 2020 in our data, or 15 rows worth of data.
-It is worth noticing that although 2020-2006 = 14, when we count each year as a whole year of data ‘inclusively’, we have 15 distinct instances, which the distinct command helpfully listed out for us.
+So we know we have years from 2006 to 2020 in our data, or 15 rows worth of data.
+It is worth noticing that although 2020-2006 = 14, when we count each year as a whole year of data *inclusively*, we have 15 distinct instances, which the distinct command helpfully listed out for us.

-Now each of these data points is a numeric variable, such as ‘2010’, or ‘2015’.
-One way we could check is to use the `sapply()` routine.
+Now, each of these data points is a numeric variable, such as ‘2010’, or ‘2015’.
+One way we could check is to use the `sapply()` routine again.

 ``` r
 sapply(us_sent, is.numeric)